microsoft/vstest-docs/docs/analyze.md

 When test platform is looking for a data collector it will likely need to examine many assemblies.
-As an optimization, test platform will only look at distinctly named assemblies; specifically, a data collector must follow the naming convention `*datacollector.dll`.
+As an optimization, test platform will only look at distinctly named assemblies; specifically, a data collector must follow the naming convention `*collector.dll`.
 By enforcing such a naming convention, test platform can speed up locating a data collector assembly.
 Once located, test platform will load the data collector for the entire run.

 ## Enable a data collector
 Although loaded, a data collector must be explicitly enabled for it to participate during the test run.
-A data collector can be enabled using the `/collect:<friendly name>` command line switch.
+A specific data collector can be enabled using the `/collect:<friendly name>` command line switch.
+If command line switch is not provided, all the data collectors specified in .runsettigns are enabled, unless explicitely disabled in .runsettings.

 For example, below command line will enable a data collector named `coverage`:
 ```